-The interaction of the user with the program is made through the file input_4.0.dat.
-It defines some physical constants and the specific parameters needed for the generation.
+The interaction of the user with the program is made through the file input_7.0.dat and in case the user is altering models of the hadronic currents also through const_and_model_paramall7.0.dat.
+It defines some physical constants (const_and_model_paramall7.0.dat) and the specific parameters needed for the generation (input_7.0.dat).
 The values of these parameters can be changed by the user.
-Some new variables have been included.